-Highlights of the August Night Sky
+Highlights of the March Night Sky

 Do your part and help preserve the dark skies that we are fortunate to have

 Go outside tonight and discover the night sky

-The Planets: “Evenings on the Ecliptic” The planets follow an imaginary line in the sky called the ecliptic.
+The Planets: Evenings on the “Ecliptic” The Sun and the planets all follow an imaginary path in the sky called the ecliptic.

-Stars and Constellations:
+Stars and Constellations

-Comment / Factoid of the Month:
+Comment / Factoid of the Month

-Astronomy Websites to explore:
+Astronomy Websites to Explore